How my visit to two Muslim mosques flavors the way I read one gospel story.

 Making Connections with a Bible Story

-I find myself recalling these two experiences now whenever I read the story in Mark’s gospel (Mark 11:15-19) about Jesus cleansing the temple of its merchants and live stalk.
+I find myself recalling these two experiences now whenever I read the story in Mark’s gospel (Mark 11:15-19) about Jesus cleansing the temple of its merchants and live stock.
 He enters the temple to find its outer courtyard all a bustle with the sounds of bleating sheep and mooing cattle and the aggressive voices of the moneychangers as they cut deals with visiting pilgrims.
 I can also imagine there were also plenty of tourists strolling around gawking at the magnificent structure, the greatest of King Herod’s many grandiose building projects.

 I wonder if the scene was like that I experienced at the Blue Mosque.
 The temple’s outer court was the court open to visiting Gentiles.
 In the midst of all this racket of sound, how could any Gentile have prayed in peace?